MahabubArafat/frontend-css/README.md

 * b=border
 * x=x-direction or horizontal
 * y=y-direction or vertical
+* also x direction has two sides, start and end
+* y direction has two sides too, top and bottom
+* <mark> There is no left and right </mark>
 * all measurements are in rem in case of bootstrap
 * t=means top
 * mt-3=margin top 3 rem